benhowell/pgnotifier/README.md

 #### ``start()``
-Starts the Notifier (if not already running).
+Starts the listener thread (if not already running).
 Is a no-op if thread already running. *This function is generally not needed in userland.*

-Establishes database connection and spins off a thread to listen to notify channels and execute subscribed callbacks.
+Establishes database connection and spins off a thread to monitor notify channels and execute subscribed callbacks.

 > [!NOTE]
 > Only necessary under the following conditions: